 This is a classic Italian dish that has a gourmet look and taste with a simple recipe.
 Combining the tastes of lemon, capers, and white wine this is a unique way of serve chicken.
-For a meal, combine this entrée with Cacio e pepe (cheese pasta) and Focaccia bread.
+For a meal, combine this entrée with Cacio e pepe (cheese pasta) and Focaccia bread, or garlic bread.

 The two tricks to successfully making chicken piccata is how thin the raw meat and how you prepare the sauce.
 The process section details how to do both.
 A final note, I usually use thighs because I do not really care for the dry texture of chicken breasts but that’s a personal call.